hualoqueros/estes/README.md

 # Estes

-RabbitMQ wrapper for Golang. we using github.com/streadway/amqp
+Event Driven helper for Golang. we using github.com/streadway/amqp you can check about Event driven Architecture [here](https://www.oreilly.com/library/view/software-architecture-patterns/9781491971437/ch02.html)
 # How to Use
 ### Publish Event/Message
 first create file `publisher.go`